capped-uwu/neafkdl-grabber/README.md

 # neafkdl-grabber

-# 1. OPEN THE INSTREQ.TXT
+# 1. OPEN THE INST.BAT
 # 2. OPEN THE GEN.PY